odilia-app/odilia/README.md

 ## Running

-To run Odilia, you should use our script.
+To run Odilia, you should use our script, this will suppress log output and add environemnt variables that make using the screen reader easier.
-This will ask for your password (if you have root permissions) and then launch both Odilia and the hotkey daemon in quiet mode.

 ```shell
 ./scripts/odilia